Saturday, February 22nd

 “J.T.!”
 I heard my mother call from the kitchen.
 “Supper’s ready!”

 Oh, right.
 I hit save and uploaded the article.
 The Creepypasta page now had one more Log in its collection.
 Five down, two to go.

 A quick recap of what happened after Log Five.
 (I know you’re probably wondering why I’m inserting information like this, but I don’t care.
 I’ve been through enough already.)

-Moments after I lost consciousness I awoke in bed.
+Moments after I lost consciousness, I awoke in bed.
 It was 7:00 P.M. and it was still the 23rd.
-The Sender had put me back just before the Rake had visited me.
+The Sender had put me back right before the Rake had showed up.
 While I’m grateful it gave me time to write down the Log, I wish I’d not woken up.
 The Rake had been the last straw.
 The others before it had been bearable, but this had been different.
 I no longer felt ready to face these nightmares.
 I no longer felt as brave as I had when Jeff had shown up or as witty as I had when B.O.B. had been defeated.
 I only felt emptiness.